 What Brexit means for intellectual property, data handling and more

-If your business receives personal data from partners or suppliers in EU or EEA countries, act now to ensure can still do so legally after Brexit.
+If your business receives personal data from partners or suppliers in EU or EEA countries, act now to ensure can still do so legally when the transition period ends.
 Personal data is any information that can be used to identify someone.
-More information here.

 Here’s a round-up of other legal and technical issues:

 - What to do if your business holds a .eu domain name

 - Changes to environmental standards, meeting climate change requirements and regulating persistent organic pollutants

 - Complying with with the EU’s REACH chemical regulations when using, making, selling or importing chemicals into the EU